shapediver/MonorepoTemplate/README.md

 Let's create a commit for our changes, we need this as for publishing, a tag is created on that commit.

 Now we want to publish the repository, therefore we just call `npm run publish` and follow the prompts there (please see the part about publishing a bit above).

+## 7. FAQ

+- I add a dependency, but in the typescript file, it still shows me an error.
+What is up with that?

+The VSCode typescript language server has some issues, just restart it or VSCode in general.